frencojobs/vscode-notion/README.md

 View Notion documents directly in Visual Studio Code.

-> Disclaimer: This is an unofficial extension made using an unofficial renderer with the data from unofficial API.
+> Disclaimer: This is an unofficial extension made using an unofficial renderer with the data from an unofficial API.

 ## Features